YFC Canada

 Week One: March 5 thru 11.

-We’re so excited that you’ve decided to join us on this six-week exploration of what it means to live in the kingdom of God.
+We’re so excited that you’ve decided to join us on this exploration of what it means to live in the kingdom of God.
 This week’s devotional is based on Luke 10:25-37.
 You’ll find the text below, followed by a few questions to help us reflect on what we’ve read.
 But before we begin, let’s pray.

 Father, give us eyes to see, ears to hear and hearts to understand what You would like to reveal to us through this passage.